SharePoint Integration

 Browse the folder tree within the library.
 You can:

-- Select specific folders to limit what gets indexed — only those folders are synced
+- Select specific folders to include — only those folders (and their descendants) are synced

 - Leave everything unselected to sync the entire library

 Click Connect Library when ready.
-The connection is created and an initial sync starts automatically.
+The connection is created and an initial bulk sync starts automatically.

 Member visibility: Non-admin team members can see that SharePoint is connected and its status (e.g. “Active”), but cannot view connection details, folder selections, or sync progress.
 Only admins and owners have full access to the SharePoint settings page.